yux1991/yu-resume-academic/content/authors/admin/_index.md

   url: https://www.amazon.com/

 # Short bio (displayed in user profile at end of posts)
-bio: PhD in Physics, Data Scientist.
+bio: PhD in Physics, Applied Scientist.

 # Interests to show in About widget
 interests:
+- Natural Language Processing
 - Computer Vision
-- Natural Language Processing
-- Data Mining

 # Education to show in About widget
 education: